pwwongaa/pwwongaa/README.md

 ## 🧬 What I Do

-- 🏥 Bioinformatician at NHS – building ONT WGS pipelines for diagnostics
+- 🏥 Bioinformatician at Hospital – building bioinformatics pipelines on NGS and ONT data for clinical diagnostics
-- 🌐 Former Associate Scientist – deployed scalable pipelines on AWS for pathogen detection
+- 🌐 Former Associate Scientist – develop python pipelines and deploy scalable pipelines on AWS for pathogen detection
 - 🎓 MSc in Bioinformatics – trained in genomics, machine learning and HPC computing

 ---